indspenceable/leaderboard/README.md

 ## Todo

+* Update models so that they only create connections after save, OR, so that they create connections if those attributes are set.
 * Game Aliases.
 BSG and Battlestar Galactica should point to the samething.
 * Offer autocorrect for game names.
 * Add image functionality for games.
 Every time a game is displayed, it should show the image for that game.